BCN3D/BCN3DSigma-Profile-Generator/README.md

 Will ask for a functionality:

-1. **Generate a bundle of profiles:** Creates a compressed zip file with all possible combinations available in *Profiles Data* folder.
-The package includes a csv file with useful data of each combination created and all the fff profile files, ordered following a folder tree.
+1. **Generate a bundle of profiles:** Combines all Hotends, Filaments and Quality Preconfigurations stored in *Profiles Data* folder to create a  zip file with all profiles available.
+The package also includes a csv file with useful data of each combination created.

-2. **Generate one single profile:** Will ask for left nozzle size, left loaded filament, right nozzle size and right loaded filament.
+2. **Generate one single profile:** Will ask for left Hotend, left loaded Filament, right Hotend and right loaded Filament.
 Then will generate the fff profile file.

 3. **Test all combinations:** Like *1.
 Generate a bundle of profiles* but without storing data neither generating fff profile files.
 A fast option to just ensure all combinations can be properly created.